jeffgrunewald/uncontained/rkt/README.md

 Jump back to the LXD tutorial to retrieve your artifacts

 From within the rkt vm, retrieve the artifacts
+(Or add the build directory where the artifacts exist as an additional file provisioner for the rkt Vagrant vm if you haven't already created the instance.)
 ```
 curl -sLO https://github.com/jeffgrunewald/uncontained/releases/download/v0.1.0/consul-v1.0.3.aci
 curl -sLO https://github.com/jeffgrunewald/uncontained/releases/download/v0.1.0/consul-v1.0.3.aci.asc